tmn/wasmws/README.md

 * Why?
   * Why do we need it?
 * The roadmap
   * Current status
   * The MVP
 * Next step

 ## What?

 WebAssembly is a portable, size- and load-time-efficient binary format for executing code on the web.
+Initially it focuses on C/C++ with a new backend being developed in upstream clang/LLVM.

 ### What is `emscripten`?

-Emscripten is a LLVM-to-JavaScript compiler.
+Emscripten is a a LLVM-based project, a LLVM-to-JavaScript compiler.
 It works as a back-end to the LLVM compiler.

+The main tool is the [Emscripten Compiler Frontend](kripken.github.io/emscripten-site/docs/tools_reference/emcc.html#emccdoc) (emcc).
+It uses Clang to convert C/C++ files to LLVM bitcode, and [Fastcomp](http://kripken.github.io/emscripten-site/docs/building_from_source/LLVM-Backend.html#llvm-backend) to compile the bitcode to asm.js and then to WebAssembly.

 ## Why?